isomerpages/imda-pixel/_programmes/For Startups/Incubation Programmes.md

 ---
 # PIXEL Incubation Programme

 Be a PIXEL incubatee at our 28,000 sqft innovation space and let us support you in building your business.
-Gain access to co-working space, tech resources, workshops, events and our innovation community, so you can be ready when opportunity knocks.
+Get connected to our innovation community, so you can be ready when opportunity knocks.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1TpU2Xp5PZ0" title="YouTube video player" frameborder="0" style="text-align:center" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Our aim is to provide a platform where you can showcase your products and services, connect with like-minded people, exchange ideas, find partners and more.
+Our aim is to provide a platform where you can showcase your products and services, connect with like-minded people, exchange ideas, find partners and meet potential customers.

 We are looking for innovative technology providers and corporate partners who are passionate about their ideas.
 If you have something to share with the world and would like to connect with those who can help you take your idea from vision to reality, then PIXEL is the place for you.